RobLoach/component-installer/README.md

 ### Installation Directory

-By default, Components will be installed to the `components` directory, but this can be overriden by using `component-dir` in `config` of the root package.
-The following will install jQuery to `public/jquery` rather than `components/jquery`:
+It is posssible to switch where Components are installed by changing the `component-dir` option in your root *composer.json*'s `config`.
+The following will install jQuery to *public/jquery* rather than *components/jquery*:

 ``` json
 {